11 Top-Rated Beaches in the San Francisco Area

 Some of the best beaches in the area are outside of San Francisco, but scenic journeys and incomparable coastal hideaways make the effort worthwhile.
-Nestled in the rolling hills south of the city, Half Moon Bay is a popular day-trip destination.
-Continuing farther south leads to Pescadero State Beach and the unspoiled San Gregorio State Beach.
+Nestled in the rolling hills south of the city, Half Moon Bay is one of the most popular day trips from San Francisco.
+Continuing farther south leads to the pristine Pescadero State Beach and the wide sandy shoreline of San Gregorio State Beach.

-North of San Francisco in Marin County are the hidden paradise of Muir Beach and the expansive Stinson Beach, the only destination on the list with a bonafide "beach town."
+North of San Francisco in Marin County is the hidden paradise of Muir Beach and the expansive Stinson Beach, the only destination on the list with a bonafide "beach town."

 Discover the wide variety of sandy shores within the city limits and nearby with our list of the top beaches in the San Francisco area.